 Scheduled Programs and Functions

 Tudor Place strives to minimize disruptions to neighbors from rentals or private functions.
 Events involving 50 or more guests are strictly limited in number.
 To minimize disruption to neighbors, this list of upcoming rentals and programs is provided.
-For questions regarding scheduled functions, please contact Private Events Manager Courtney Bryce by email or phone, 202.965.0400 x115.
+For questions regarding scheduled functions, please contact Private Events Manager Michaela Wright by email or phone, 202.965.0400 x115.

 Project Permitting Update: Cistern, Arbors and Gazebo